adaltas/node-csv-docs/src/md/stringify/api.md

 The main module of the package implements the native Node.js [transform stream][https://nodejs.org/api/stream.html#stream_object_mode_duplex_streams] which is both readable and writable.

 This is the recommended approach if you need a maximum of power.
-It ensure scalability by treating your data as a stream from the source to the destination.
+It ensures scalability by treating your data as a stream from the source to the destination.

 The signature is `const stream = stringify([options])`.